What’s newGlobal Highlights

 Overall call

-• Petty theft in tourist areas.
+• Petty theft in tourist areas

 How to travel it safely

-• Keep valuables hidden and secure.
+• Keep valuables in hotel safe or hidden pouch.

 • Check weather forecasts before outdoor activities.